tank0nf/CCLinker/README.md

 ## 🤝 **Contributing**

 Contributions are welcome!
 Follow these steps:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-branch`.
 3. Make your changes.
+4. Submit a pull request.

+---

+## ✅ **TODO**

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature-branch`.
+3. Make your changes.